Aller au contenu principal

 11 chapters in the order of your trip, plus 50 bonus phrases.

-You open the kit and you see your plan: from landing at the airport to emergencies.
+You open the kit and you see the whole plan: from landing at the airport all the way to emergencies.
 Each chapter shows its phrase and tip count, so you know what you're about to work on before you click.

 • 405 phrases · 79 tips · 11 chapters + 50 bonus phrases

-• Chapter 9 marked SOS so you find it fast when needed
+• Chapter 9 marked SOS so you can find it fast when you need it

-• Skip, come back, restart in any order you want
+• Skip, come back, or restart in any order

 Elisabeth video at the start of a chapter